 (Recommended Data Transfer Method)

-This data transfer method allows institutions to send large data sets to the platform by saving .CSV "flat" files containing data for Accounts, Courses, and Demographics into a Campus Labs hosted directory via a sFTP connection.
-The institution must provide the data in the file format indicated by Campus Labs along with a manifest file (.done file) which indicates to the platform that the data file is complete and ready to be imported.
+This data transfer method allows institutions to send large data sets to the platform by saving .CSV "flat" files containing data for Accounts, Courses, and Demographics into a Anthology hosted directory via a sFTP connection.
+The institution must provide the data in the file format indicated by Anthology along with a manifest file (.done file) which indicates to the platform that the data file is complete and ready to be imported.
 Once the data and manifest files are saved to the directory, the platform processes the file and incorporates the information into its data set.
 Any errors are displayed via a web interface accessible by the Campus Data Manager.

 A more advanced method, requiring proficient campus IT professionals, which allows both bulk and individual field loading of data to the platform via secure, scheduled transactions over the internet.
 Each data type endpoint offers the ability to create, retrieve, and update the data.
 This additional, fine-toothed control of each data type offers institutions ultimate flexibility in the delivery and management of Core Data in the platform.